Is Teradyne Inc (TER) Fairly V - GuruFocus.com

-Teradyne Inc (TER, Financial), a leading provider of testing equipment for semiconductors, electronics, and hard disk drives, experienced a daily loss of 4.41%, with a 3-month gain of 11.7%.
-The company's Earnings Per Share (EPS) stands at 3.37.
-The question that arises for investors is: Is Teradyne fairly valued at its current stock price?
-This article seeks to answer this question by providing a comprehensive valuation analysis of the company.
+Teradyne Inc (TER, Financial) recently recorded a daily gain of 2.09%, culminating in a 3-month gain of 13.46%.
+With an Earnings Per Share (EPS) (EPS) of 3.37, the question on the minds of potential investors is: Is the stock fairly valued?
+This article attempts to answer this question through a comprehensive valuation analysis.
+Read on to discover more about Teradyne's intrinsic value.

 Company Overview

-Teradyne Inc, founded in 1960, specializes in delivering automated test equipment for semiconductors, hard disk drives, circuit boards, and electronics systems.
-In 2015, the company ventured into the industrial automation market, offering collaborative and autonomous robots for factory applications.
-With a diverse portfolio, Teradyne serves various end markets and geographies, with significant exposure to semiconductor testing.
+Teradyne Inc (TER, Financial) is a leading provider of automated test equipment for semiconductors, system testing for hard disk drives, circuit boards, and electronics systems.
+Additionally, the firm offers wireless testing devices and has been in the industrial automation market since 2015, selling collaborative and autonomous robots for factory applications.
+Teradyne's most significant exposure is to semiconductor testing, serving vertically integrated, fabless, and foundry chipmakers with its equipment.
+The current stock price stands at $103.86, compared to the GF Value of $99.57, indicating a fair valuation.

-Teradyne's current stock price is $101.73, which results in a market cap of $15.70 billion.
-The GF Value, our proprietary estimate of the stock's fair value, is $99.62.
-This comparison suggests that Teradyne's stock is fairly valued.

-The GF Value is an exclusive GuruFocus measure that estimates the intrinsic value of a stock.
-It is computed based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line represents the fair value at which the stock should ideally be traded.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates.
+The GF Value Line on our summary page provides an overview of the fair value that the stock should be traded at.
+If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-If a stock's price is significantly above the GF Value Line, it is considered overvalued, and its future return is likely to be poor.
-Conversely, if the price is significantly below the GF Value Line, the stock is undervalued, and its future return is likely to be higher.
-Based on our computations, Teradyne appears to be fairly valued, suggesting that its long-term return is likely to be close to the rate of its business growth.
+Given the current price of $103.86 per share, Teradyne (TER, Financial) appears to be fairly valued according to GuruFocus' valuation method.
+This suggests that the long-term return of Teradyne's stock is likely to be close to the rate of its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before purchasing its shares.
-Teradyne's cash-to-debt ratio of 6 ranks better than 66.07% of companies in the Semiconductors industry, indicating a strong balance sheet.
+Understanding a company's financial strength is crucial before investing in its stock.
+Companies with poor financial strength pose a higher risk of permanent loss.
+Teradyne's cash-to-debt ratio of 6 is better than 65.83% of companies in the Semiconductors industry, and its overall financial strength is 9 out of 10, indicating strong financial health.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
-Teradyne has been profitable 9 out of the past 10 years, with an operating margin of 22.32%, better than 83.74% of companies in the Semiconductors industry.
-However, the company's 3-year average revenue growth rate is lower than 53.63% of companies in the same industry.
+Investing in profitable companies carries less risk, especially those that have demonstrated consistent profitability over the long term.
+Teradyne has been profitable 9 years over the past 10 years, with an operating margin of 22.32%, better than 83.82% of companies in the Semiconductors industry.
+These figures indicate strong profitability.

+Growth is a critical factor in a company's valuation.
+Teradyne's 3-year average revenue growth rate is better than 53.7% of companies in the Semiconductors industry.
+However, its 3-year average EBITDA growth rate of 14.7% ranks worse than 59.74% of companies in the industry.

 ROIC vs WACC